vincenzo-aragao/vincenzo-aragao/README.md

 ## Hey, I’m Miguel Aragão!

-- 🎓 **Software Engineering student at UNINTER – International University Center**
+- 🎓 **Software Engineering student at UNINTER – International University Center.**
-- 💻 Currently taking **Harvard’s CS50** to strengthen my computer science foundations
+- 💻 Currently taking **Harvard’s CS50** to strengthen my computer science foundations.
 - 🚀 Starved for evolution and new knowledge!!!
 - 📪 However, if you would like further information, please contact: aragao.academico@gmail.com